PARADOZX/made_to_fit/README.md

 5. The container must be registered using the setContainer method.
 The method takes a jQuery selector as the argument. `mtf.setContainer($("#fit-container"));`

 6. Set the dimensions of the elements by using the setElementDimensions method.
-If the element widths are 200px and heights are 100px: `mtf.setElementDimensions(200, 100)`
+If the element widths are 200px and heights are 100px: `mtf.setElementDimensions(200, 100)`  *auto-detection will be featured in the next version*